kk289/UserRegistrationApp/README.md

 	<img width="700px" src="screenshot/userappdb.png" align="center"/>
 </p>

 Now we need to setup the Spring Boot configuration file "application.properties" under src/main/resources directory.
 We enter following properties for configuring a data source that will be used by Spring Data JPA.
 We start with mysql database link including username and password for that source. here, spring.jpa.hibernate.ddl-auto help to create the tables in the database with the help of hibernate.format_sql when we run a unit test later.

-NOTE: Once we run the unit test, we need to change spring.jpa.hibernate.ddl-auto property to none since we dont need more table in the database.
+NOTE: Once we run the unit test later, we need to change spring.jpa.hibernate.ddl-auto property to none since we dont need more table in the database.

-### src/main/resources/application.properties
+#### src/main/resources/application.properties
 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/userappdb
 spring.datasource.username=root